Types of articles

 Once a manuscript is received at the JoE office, the editors will assign it to an associate editor, or they will handle the manuscript themselves.
 Typically, the manuscript will be reviewed by one consulting editor and two ad hoc reviewers.
 Authors should expect an action letter within approximately 6 weeks of submission, with an editorial decision of accept, reject, or revise.

-Accepted manuscripts may be submitted in the format of the original submission (e.g., .doc).
-Figures should be submitted as .eps files.
-The preferred format for tables is Excel (.xls); please submit the code for any tables created in R. Please avoid the .docx format for tables.
+Accepted manuscripts may be submitted in the format of the original submission (e.g., .doc, .docx).
+Figures should be submitted as .eps, .tif, .jpeg, or .bmp files.
+The preferred format for tables is Excel (.xls).
+Tables can be submitted in Word, but they should be tables, not text with tabs to created columns.
+Please submit the code for any tables created in R.

 Policy on data sharing

 Authors are encouraged, but not required, to make their raw data openly available, with variable codes and descriptions if the data file is not self-explanatory.
 Authors may make their data file openly available by uploading it to the Open Science Framework; links will be included in JoE articles.
 Authors who do not make their raw data openly available through OSF are still expected to make it available to individual investigators who request it following publication, free of cost and in a timely manner.
 However, JoE recognizes that there may be circumstances under which authors may not want to share their data for a period of time.
 In such cases, authors should make the reasons for this clear in the cover letter accompanying the submission.